facjure/public-domain-poetry/README.md

 # Restore Poems Together

 Thousands of poems in the public domain live buried in school libraries, archaic websites, journals gone out of print.
-We don't have free, unified access.
+We don't have a free, unified access.
 An open library.

 Let's build one.